 - Personal narrative writing allows children to develop a love of writing.

-- Narrative writing can teach children how to organize their thoughts while writing.
+- Narrative writing can teach children how to organize their thoughts and emotions while writing.

 - Personal narrative writing teaches children how to write from a different perspective.